vsrad/radeon-asm-tools/MANUAL.md

 5. Modidfied code executing
 6. Breakpoint logic saves all needed data to a file and terminates code execution
 7. `DebugServer` sends the data obtained to the host machine for visualization inside `Visual Studio`

+It must be noted that every debugger invocation starts execution of the code from the beginning (for example, every `Step Into` will perform all seven steps mentioned above with incremented breakpoint line number) due to the impossibility of continuing code execution from arbitrary state.
+But this is not an issue because execution usually doesn't take long (< 1sec.).